heybereket/heybereket/README.md

 <img align='right' src="https://i.ibb.co/9tz2sZm/bitmoji-1.png" width='180"'>

 <h3> 🧐 About</h3>
-- 🌱 I’m currently working on my side projects, cooking skills, and learning new stuff.
+- 🌱 I’m currently working on my side projects, cooking skills, and learning new stuff. <br>
-- 👯 I’m looking to contribute on a potential project
+- 👯 I’m looking to contribute on a potential project <br>
-- 💬 Ask me about Web Development, Coding, AI, and API.
+- 💬 Ask me about Web Development, Coding, AI, and API. <br>
-- 📫 How to reach me: `bsemagn.dev@gmail.com` or `https://bereketsemagn.tk`
+- 📫 How to reach me: `bsemagn.dev@gmail.com` or `https://bereketsemagn.tk` <br>
-- 😄 Pronouns: He/him
+- 😄 Pronouns: He/him <br>
 - ⚡ Fun fact: I once got pooped on my head by a bird at a island.

 ---